thecapacity/thecapacity.github.io/_posts/2008-09-16-not-to-be-inflamatory.md

   - frustration
   - social
 ---
-I don&#8217;t want to join in with another one of those &#8220;me too&#8221; complaints&#8230;
+I don’t want to join in with another one of those “me too” complaints…

-However, it seems to me like we might have money money for Social Security if the Government wasn&#8217;t spending what they had bailing out all these banks.
+However, it seems to me like we might have money money for Social Security if the Government wasn’t spending what they had bailing out all these banks.